23 Nov 2023

 We've prepared a template cash book and statement, as well as some example versions to help you get started.

 Opening a bank account

-We recommend that all groups open a bank account, so that group finances are separate from personal funds.
-Unfortunately, Friends of the Earth cannot open a bank account for you, but you can open a free Community Directplus account with the Co-operative Bank.
+We recommend that all groups open a bank account so that group finances are separate from personal funds.
+Unfortunately, Friends of the Earth can't open a bank account for you, but we do encourage you to contact local banks to find out what services they can provide.

 Managing donor funds